Walled City of Lahore: Mughal period

 By the time of Mughal rule, a majority of its residents did not live within the walled city itself, but instead lived in suburbs that had spread outside of the city's walls.
 Only 9 of the 36 urban quarters around Lahore, known as guzars, were located within the city's walls during the Akbar period.
 During this period, Lahore was closely tied to smaller market towns known as qasbahs, such as Kasur, Eminabad, and Batala in modern-day India.
 These, in turn, linked Lahore's markets to supply chains starting in villages surrounding each qasbah.

 Urban administration under the Mughals was minimal, and most streets aside from major thoroughfares were privately maintained.
 The kotwal was imbued with the responsibility to manage day-to-day affairs in the city, and was subordinate to a Qazi judge.
 The local Mohalladar would surveil individual mohalla neighbourhoods, and register births and deaths within his mohallah.
-The positions were also maintain later during Sikh and British rule.
+The positions were also maintained later during Sikh and British rule.

 Akbar

 Lahore's eminence largely began after 1584, when the Emperor Akbar ordered a palace to be built at what is now the Lahore Fort after shifting his capital to Lahore from Fatehpur Sikri.
 He also ordered rebuilt and fortified the city's walls, and ordered their extension east of the modern Shah Alami Bazaar to encompass an open plain known as the Rarra Maidan.
 Lahore's old gates were also built around this time.
-Akbar also established the Akbari Mandi as a grain market at the city's easternmost edge - a grain market which still exists in present day.
+Akbar also established the Akbari Mandi as a grain market at the city's easternmost edge - a grain market that still exists in the present day.
 During his reign, Mughal nobles were encouraged to build palaces and gardens in and around Lahore, and many of Lahore's first haveli mansions date from this period.

 European visitors in the 16th and 17th centuries described the city as populous, with bazaars stocking valuable goods.
 Akbar's court chronicler, Abu'l-Fazl ibn Mubarak, described the city as a "grand resort of all countries" with manufacturers that produced an astonishing variety of items.
 The Venetian traveler, Niccolao Manucci, described the city's bazaars as being packed with foreigners.

 Jahangir

-During the reign of Emperor Jahangir, Lahore was still considered less important that the old Mughal capital of Agra, as evidenced by the construction of the Tomb of I'timād-ud-Daulah there rather than in Lahore.
+During the reign of Emperor Jahangir, Lahore was still considered less important than the old Mughal capital of Agra, as evidenced by the construction of the Tomb of I'timād-ud-Daulah there rather than in Lahore.
 However, the importance of the city grew drastically with the presence of the Mughal Court, and the city's suburbs spread out more than 5 kilometres beyond the Walled City.
 The Emperor Jahangir was later buried in an extravagant tomb in the Shahdara Bagh across the River Ravi, whose construction was overseen by his wife, Nur Jahan.
 The family of Nur Jahan built several garden-residences within and around the Walled City, and was later buried in Shahdara Bagh.